Laos

 Potential of Hydropower for Economic Development

-Laos is well-placed for hydropower.
-Its positioning within the Mekong River, high precipitation levels, and mountainous topography providing high levels of runoff offer great potential, which Laos has been seeking to capitalize on.
-The country’s central location allows it to supply electricity to sizable neighboring markets such as Thailand and Vietnam; and to a lesser extent, also to Cambodia and Myanmar.
+Laos is well-situated for hydropower.
+Its position within the Mekong River, high precipitation levels, and mountainous topography providing high levels of runoff offer great potential, which Laos seeks to capitalize on.
+The country’s central location allows it to supply electricity to sizable neighboring markets such as Thailand and Vietnam; and to a lesser extent also to Cambodia and Myanmar.
 It thus comes as no surprise that the Government of Laos has identified hydropower development as a key priority.
-Starting with only 3 dams in 1971, 78 dams were completed by 2019 and 22 more are planned until 2030 reaching a total of 100 dams.
+Starting with only 3 dams in 1971, 78 dams were completed by 2019 and 22 more are planned until 2030, reaching a total of 100 dams.

 From Disaster Response to Disaster Risk Management